Oaxaca Artisanal Wool Textile Experience

 – a special small gift to take home with you

-What is not included when on your Sacred Textile Experience?
+What is not included during your Wool Textile Experience?

 – Travel Insurance (Compulsory)